rubenmromero/fastly-s3-integration/README.md

 ## Example VCL File

-An [example VCL file](fastly-s3-integration.vcl) is included in this project so that it can be used as reference or even uploaded to an existing service (<a href="https://docs.fastly.com/en/guides/uploading-custom-vcl" target="_blank">Uploading custom VCL</a>).
+An [example VCL file](fastly-s3-integration.vcl) is included in this project so that it can be used as reference.

+**\* IMPORTANT**: This example VCL file is not suitable to be directly uploaded as a custom VCL file to an existing Fastly service (<a href="https://docs.fastly.com/en/guides/uploading-custom-vcl" target="_blank">Uploading custom VCL</a>).